 The “Podcast” Boom

 It is now feasible for small businesses to start their own podcast because of recent advancements and easier accessibility.
-By 2024, it was estimate that there will be 100 million podcast listeners in the Unite States alone.
+By 2024, it is estimated that there will be 100 million podcast listeners in the United States alone.
 As you can see, this great interest in the medium signifies an imminent change: the era of podcasting is becoming prominent.

 More platforms have also entered the picture.
-Spotify had been competing with Apple and is in position to surpass the latter in 2021.
+Spotify had been competing with Apple and was in a position to surpass the latter by 2021.
 The Swedish streaming service took a series of strategic steps to become one of the leading podcasting platforms today.

 Early pioneers of podcasting were enthusiastic about giving independent creators the ability to break free of traditional media boundaries.
 The industry is now following in the footsteps of film and television streaming, with the number of popular podcasts vying for distribution, reach, and growth.